Frequently Asked Questions

 Do I have to find out the gender?

 Not at all.
 I will always ask before we begin.
-If you don't want to know, we will be sure it remains a secret.
+If you don't want to know, we will ensure it remains a secret.
+I won't even look!!

 When is the best time to find out the gender of my baby?

-Gender determination is done after 15 weeks.
+Gender determination is done around 15 weeks.
 If we are unable to determine the gender of your baby at your appointment, we will re-schedule at no cost to you.

 How long do the ultrasounds take?